gyorilab/mira/docs/index.md

 ```

 ##### Modifying an initial's expression
+A user might want to modify the initial of an expression to change the starting value for a compartment
+during simulation.

+We can use the Python dictionary method `get()` on the initials dictionary
+which takes in a key and returns a reference to the initial object that we’d
+like to modify if its key exists in the `initials` dictionary.

 There are two types of values that an initial object's expression can take.

-- Number
+Users can either
+pass in a value or parameter to an initial expression to represent the initial value for a compartment.

+###### Setting an initial expression to a number
-  - We can use a number to represent the initial expression for a compartment; however,
+Though we can use a number to represent the initial expression semantically, we must pass in
-the value must still be of type `SympyExprStr`
-    - We can achieve this by casting the value to be of type `sympy.Float` and passing it to the
-    constructor of `SympyExprStr`
+a `sympy` object to the expression field for the Initial constructor.

-###### **Example: Setting the expression of an initial to be represented by a number**
+**Example: Setting the expression of an initial to be represented by a number**
 ```python
 import sympy